top of page

 Georgetown, Massachusetts

-Rusty Ricker is a 3rd generation firefighter with over 30 years in the fire service.
-Having begun his career as a call firefighter in his hometown, he is currently employed as a career Firefighter/Paramedic in Metro Boston.
-A certified fire officer and fire instructor, Rusty has organized and instructed for conferences throughout New England he has also instructed for FOOLS weekends and other events in New Jersey, Texas, Louisiana, and FDIC HOT.
-He is also the President and a Founder of the New England Chapter of F.O.O.L.S.
-International.
+Rusty Ricker is a 3rd generation firefighter with over 35 years in the fire service.
+Having begun his career as a call firefighter in his hometown, he is currently employed as a career Fire Lieutenant/Paramedic in Metro Boston.
+A certified fire officer and fire instructor, Rusty has organized and instructed for conferences throughout New England.
+He has also instructed for FOOLS weekends and other events in New Jersey, Texas, Louisiana and FDIC HOT.
+He is also the President and a Founder of the New England Chapter of FOOLS International.

 gillan